zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Fix ave/time cannot use variable with vector mode* Variables produce scalar values.

-*Fix ave/time compute array is accessed out-of-range* An index for the array is out of bounds.

-*Fix ave/time compute vector is accessed out-of-range* The index for the vector is out of bounds.

-*Fix ave/time fix array is accessed out-of-range*
-   An index for the array is out of bounds.

-*Fix ave/time fix vector is accessed out-of-range*
-   The index for the vector is out of bounds.

 *Fix balance rcb cannot be used with comm_style brick* Comm_style tiled must be used instead.